Qjure

 Jan Scholten

-Ailments from seeing the suffering of the world; trauma, war.
+Ailments from seeing the suffering of the world: violence, trauma, war, suicide or betrayal of relatives.

 Hopeless.